Jeffreydne/ReadmeGenerator/README.md

  The excellent staff at UC Berkeley Extension Full Stack Bootcamp provided the beginings of the table of technology used in this README.md, as well as the initial package.json and a few to do items were listed in index.js.
 The functions to implement the site were all written by me.

- In addition to writing almost all of the javascript, I also wrote all the template to the README.md file to be used as a template.
+ In addition to writing almost all of the javascript, I also wrote the template to the README.md file allowing the user to hit on all the necessary points while making a professional README every time.

 ---